Top 7 Most Polluting Industries in 2023

 Like the graphics on this page?
 Please feel free to use them – they can all be found, alongside a full infographic of the article, in this Google Drive.
 All we ask is that you credit us with a backlink back to this page – thanks!

-There are five main types of pollution troubling our planet: air, water, soil, light, and noise.
-Whilst all of these are undeniably harmful to us, air pollution, water pollution, and soil pollution pose the biggest threat.
+There are five key areas of pollution impacting the environment and pulling the future of our planet into question: air, water, soil, light and noise.
+While all of these areas are undeniably harmful to us, air, water and soil pollution post the biggest immediate threat.

-In 2021, air pollution contributed close to 8.7 million deaths globally.
-When it comes to water pollution, 14 billion pounds of plastics are dumped into the ocean each year, with polluted bodies of water contributing to 1.5 million children’s deaths.
-As for soil pollution?
-About 400 million tonnes of hazardous waste are generated globally every year, which seep into our soil.
+As of 2023, air pollution now contributes to 8.3 million deaths globally.
+When it comes to water pollution, at least 14 million tonnes of plastic end up in the ocean every year, with plastic making up 80% of all marine debris found from surface waters to deep-sea sediments.
+What’s more, water pollution is currently contributing to more than 1 million deaths globally every year.
+As for soil pollution, approximately 400 million tonnes of hazardous waste are generated globally every year, which then seeps into our soil.

-That’s why this article focuses on how industries are contributing to these three types of pollution.
+In this article,we’ll be focusing on how the most polluting industries are currently contributing to these three areas.

-We’ve also decided to order the industries based on how much they contribute to global greenhouse gas (GHG) emissions.
+To help navigate this piece, we’ve formatted the order of industries based on how much they contribute to global greenhouse gas (GHG) emissions.

-Responsible for: 15.83 billion tonnes of GHG emissions per year
+Responsible for 37.5 billion tonnes of GHG emissions annually

-We’re getting through a lot more fuel as the global population level rises – especially for things like electricity and heating.
+We’re getting through a lot more fuel year on year, as the global population gets bigger – especially when it comes to electricity and heating.

-The industry also relies heavily on fossil fuels in most countries.
-And when they’re burned, they release huge amounts of carbon dioxide equivalent (CO2e) into the atmosphere.
+The industry also relies heavily on fossil fuels; when fossil fuels are burned, they release huge amounts of carbon dioxide (CO2e) into the atmosphere.
+In fact, the burning of fossil fuels accounts for about 34 billion tonnes of GHG emissions each year.

-You can see just how many carbon emissions each type of fossil fuel emits each year in the graph below:
+For a more detailed look into just how many carbon emissions each type of fossil fuel emits each year, take a look at the graph below.

 Data from Our World in Data

-Not only are fossil fuels leading to more air pollution, but the ocean is also feeling the impact.
-Oil spills are damaging sea life and poisoning fish and birds.
-Over 700 metric tonnes of oil were spilled in 2021 alone.
-Although this is a shocking amount, it is one of the lowest figures since records began in 1970.
+Not only are fossil fuels leading to increased levels of air pollution, but the ocean is also feeling the impact.
+Oil spills across the world are damaging our waters, as well as sea life and poisoning fish and birds that reside in the ocean.
+Last year, one large spill (>700 tonnes) from tankers and nine medium spills (7-700 tonnes) were recorded.
+Although this remains to be a shocking amount of oil entering our oceans, it is now one of the lowest figures since records began in 1970.

 And despite 60% of UK residents wanting to go greener, oil continues to flourish in modern energy markets.